 Malvern is a very small village located in the state of Ohio.
 With a population of 1,101 people and just one neighborhood, Malvern is the 565th largest community in Ohio.

-When you are in Malvern, you'll notice that it is more blue-collar than most other communities in America.
-37.76% of Malvern’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Malvern is generally considered to be a blue-collar town.
+37.76% of the Malvern workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Malvern is a village of transportation and shipping workers, sales and office workers, and service providers.
 There are especially a lot of people living in Malvern who work in management occupations (10.94%), sales jobs (10.53%), and office and administrative support (8.62%).

-As is often the case in a small village, Malvern doesn't have a public transportation system that people use for their commute.
+Malvern is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of people in Malvern with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.64% of people over 25 have a bachelor's degree or advanced degree.